Do you want to know how the Bluetooth Low Energy Protocol Stack works?

 In a scanning state, the LE radio is looking (listening) for packets that are being broadcasted by other LE-enabled devices in range.

 In an initiating state, the LE radio is attempting to establish a connection with another LE-enabled device.
-The LE can enter the initiating state from the scanning state.
+The LE radio can enter the initiating state from the standby state.

 In a connection state, the LE radio is connected to another LE-enabled device, and data can be exchanged between the two devices.

 Now let’s link these radio states with the GAP roles.